11 Ways to Optimize Sleep

 Micronutrients affect the hormonal and neurotransmitter pathways involved in sleep.
 Making sure they stay at optimal levels is necessary for proper sleep rhythms.

-Magnesium increases GABA, a brain neurotransmitter, which is responsible for slowing your thinking down and helping you fall asleep
+Magnesium, in general, is SO important for the body!
+It is required as a cofactor for over 400 enzymatic reactions.
+Magnesium also increases GABA, a brain neurotransmitter responsible for slowing your thinking down and helping you fall asleep.

 Vitamin D helps to improve sleep quality, reduces sleep latency, and raises sleep duration.